 Light the Way

-Why rely on a string of bare lights to create a mood when you can go a step further?
-Bulbs encased in an industrial looking custom fixture offer utility and style, says Stephani Robson, a professor who teaches restaurant design at Cornell University’s School of Hotel Administration.
+Why rely on a string of bare lights to create a mood when you can go a step farther?
+Bulbs encased in an industrial-looking custom light fixture offer utility and style, says Stephani Robson, a professor who teaches restaurant design at Cornell University School of Hotel Administration.